benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

                         be default; set to 1 to disable this feature.
                     -   NoInternetIcon: (0= IE icon appears on desktop 1=IE icon not on desktop) SK/UK
+                    -   NoSMConfigurePrograms: (0 or 1) Set to 1 to
+                        remove to remove the Set Program Access and Defaults icon on the start menu.
+SK/UK
             -   Internet Settings
                 -   ProxyServer: Address for a proxy server for the Internet API